 Q 4: Who can use an adrenaline autoinjector?

-Adrenaline autoinjectors have been designed for use by anyone, including people who are not medically trained in an emergency, such as a friend, teacher, childcare worker, parent, passer-by, bystander or the individual with anaphylaxis themselves (if they are well and old enough).
+Adrenaline autoinjectors have been designed for use by anyone in an emergency, including people who are not medically trained, such as a friend, teacher, childcare worker, parent, passer-by, bystander or the individual with anaphylaxis themselves (if they are well and old enough).
 Instructions are shown on the label of each device and on the ASCIA Action Plan for Anaphylaxis.

 Q 5: If I'm not sure it is anaphylaxis should I use an adrenaline autoinjector?

-If in doubt, it is better to use an adrenaline autoinjector, than not use it, even if the reaction is not anaphylaxis.
-Under-treatment of anaphylaxis is more harmful (and potentially life threatening) than over-treatment of a mild or moderate allergic reaction.
+If in doubt, it is better to use an adrenaline autoinjector, than not use it, even if in hindsight the reaction is not anaphylaxis.
+Under-treatment of anaphylaxis is more harmful (and potentially life threatening) than over-treatment of a mild to moderate allergic reaction.
 If in doubt, give the adrenaline autoinjector.